axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

   .add('Top content bar - default', () => '<axa-top-content-bar>Some children</axa-top-content-bar>');
 ```

-## Release your components
+## How-to release a component

-First of all, make sure that you have a npm account under the axa-ch org and that you are logged in.
+- Ensure you have an npm account under the `@axa-ch` organisation
-Make sure you have installed lerna globally: `npm i -g lerna`

-**Step by step guide:**
-- Create a new branch named with the following pattern: `release/ANYTHING_MEANINGFUL`
+- Create a new branch that follows this pattern: `release/<component-name>`
-- Check if your components is whitelisted in the `lerna.json` in the root directory
+- Add your component to `lerna.json`
-  - If not, add the path to the root directory of your component, commit it and push it
-- Clean your repo:
+- Clean the main and package node modules:
-  - `rm -R node_modules`
+  - `rm -rf node_modules`
   - `npx lerna clean`
-- Then install all depedencies again: `npm i`
+- Install node_modules : `npm install`
-- Now we release: `npm run release`
+- Release via: `npm run release`
-  - When lerna CLI wizard displays, follow the instructions, but keep in mind: https://semver.org/ versioning is a must.
-All component with changes will appear
+- Lerna is going to ask you how to update changed packages.
+Ffollow the instructions and keep in mind semver rules: https://semver.org/